vizv/scripts/docs/timestream.rst

 ``timestream set calendar-rate 0.5``
-    Make the days twice as long and allow dwarves to accomplish twice as much per day.
+    Make the days twice as long and allow dwarves to accomplish twice as much per day (as long as the target FPS is sufficiently above the FPS the game is actually running at).

-``timestream set fps -1``
-``timestream set calendar-rate 2``
-    Don't change the granularity of the simulation, but make the in-game days pass twice as quickly, as if the sun sped up across the sky.
-Units will get half as much done as usual per game day.

 ``timestream reset``
     Reset settings to defaults: the vanilla FPS cap with no calendar speed